metral/pulumihome/Weekly-release-process.md

-# Weekly release process

 How does our code get to customers, and what happens along the way?

 ## Overview

 Code in the Pulumi service moves from `master` to `staging` to `production`.

 Pulumi's release process follows one-week cycles.
 On Thursday we choose a commit to promote from `master` to `staging`.
-If all goes well there, that release is promoted to `production` on Tuesday.
+If all goes well there, that release is promoted to `production` the following Tuesday.
 If everything *doesn't* go well, we decide whether to cherry-pick fixes or abandon the release.

 ## Roles